 Why not pair it with the best possible material?

-When mixed with Vitamin C and E stablizes the formulation and act synergistically to double the photoprotection from four fold to eightfold.
+When mixed with Vitamin C and E stabilizes the formulation and acts synergistically to double the photoprotection from four fold to eightfold.

 TOP TIPS For Vitamin C in Skincare:

 By now you must be clear about the benefits of Vitamin C and about its unstable and high-maintenance nature.

 To help you incorporate Vitamin C into your skincare routine here are our top tips:

 - Apply Vitamin C to the skin after sun exposure to help replenish your skin’s Vitamin C levels.

 - Apply pure Vitamin C to the skin in the form of ascorbic acid at a pH of 3.5

 - Mix Vitamin C with water & oil-based cream or serum and immediately apply to the skin

 - Look for water and oil-based creams and serums which contain Vitamin E to boost efficiency.